 Implementing these tips into your studies will ensure you make the most out of them!

 You wouldn’t skip out on work without repercussions.
-Not only would you lose money, but you might also get a stern talking to by your boss.
+Not only would you lose money, but you might also get stern talking from your boss.
 When preparing for your test, some useful

 LSAT advice is to be your own boss and be strict about following the study schedule you set.